clyde-org/clyde/docs/design.md

 The State Manager component is designed to interface with the underlying container runtime (e.g., containerd) to gather real-time metrics, container lifecycle events, and usage statistics.
 This information is critical for making informed decisions about what data to retain, evict, or prefetch based on local demand and system constraints.
 For instance, the State Manager can track the most frequently accessed OCI layers or pip packages, enabling the system to prioritize them for local storage and advertisement.

 ## Node Components

+The node components include the service and associated API as well as the local data source.

 ### Service
 Each node runs one or more services such as containerd, pip, or git, which are configured to forward their fetch requests to the Clyde proxy.
 This redirection allows Clyde to intercept requests like docker pull, pip install, or git clone, enabling local or P2P resolution before falling back to upstream sources.
 For example, pip is configured to use a custom index URL pointing to Clyde’s proxy endpoint.